Zero-Knowledge Federated Learning: A New Trustworthy and Privacy-Preserving Distributed Learning Paradigm: Experimental Investigation

 We investigate the impact of model size on the proof size, proof generation time and proof verification time.
 As illustrated in Fig. \ref{fig:result1}, the sizes of the proving and verification keys increase linearly with the model size.
 This is because these keys encapsulate the circuit constraints required for the proof problem, and the size of these constraints grows proportionally with the model size.
 Notably, the proof size remains constant at 128 bytes, a characteristic feature of Groth16.
 In Fig. \ref{fig:result2}, it is evident that the verification time remains constant across varying model sizes, owing to the inherent verification efficiency of Groth16.
 In contrast, the proof generation time increases significantly with larger model sizes.
 However, for moderate model sizes, this increase remains within a practical and acceptable range.

 We then investigate the performance of client selection in FL by training a model with $10^3$ parameters.
 In Fig. \ref{fig:result3}, we illustrate the accuracies of the global models aggregated in Veri-CS-FL under varying numbers of selected clients.
 The results demonstrate that as the number of selected clients decreases from 20 to 4, the global model's performance consistently improves, peaking at over 90\%.
 This improvement is likely due to the noise present in individual clients' models---aggregating a larger number of noisy models can degrade overall performance.
 To benchmark the client selection performance of Veri-CS-FL, we also simulate an alternative FL scheme, Rand-CS-FL, where the server randomly selects $N$ clients from all the client to submit their local models, rather than selecting clients based on their models' performance.
+We selected Rand-CS-FL as the baseline instead of aggregating all models to ensure a fair comparison under identical communication constraints (selecting top $N$ clients), reflecting realistic edge scenarios where bandwidth is limited.
 In Fig. \ref{fig:result4}, we compare the performances of Veri-CS-FL and Rand-CS-FL with $N=4$.
 The results show that Veri-CS-FL outperforms Rand-CS-FL by effectively identifying clients with high-performing local models for aggregation, thereby improving the global model's overall performance.

+To validate the robustness of Veri-CS-FL on non-IID data scenarios, we conducted additional experiments using the FEMNIST dataset, which is explicitly designed for FL in non-IID settings.
+The number of selected clients is $N=4$.
+The root dataset includes 400 sample data randomly sampled from the whole dataset.
+The results, reported in Fig. \ref{fig:result4}, confirm that our client selection strategy remains effective in such scenarios, successfully filtering out low-quality updates and improving convergence speed compared to random selection.
+Specifically, in the non-IID FEMNIST case, Veri-CS-FL significantly accelerates early convergence by using the benchmark to filter out conflicting gradients caused by data heterogeneity.
+In contrast, for the IID MNIST case, Veri-CS-FL primarily excels in the later fine-tuning stages by filtering out noisy updates to reach a higher accuracy ceiling.

+Regarding scalability, Veri-CS-FL scales efficiently.
+Server-side verification of Groth16 proofs is constant-time ($\approx$ milliseconds) and embarrassingly parallel, allowing the server to handle thousands of clients.
+Client-side proof generation is performed locally, ensuring horizontal scalability as the number of clients increases.